jnlltd/festivals/README.md

 * Store the index created by the [Searchable plugin](http://grails.org/plugin/searchable).
 The location where this is stored is controlled by the `compassConnection` setting in [Searchable.groovy](https://github.com/domurtag/festivals/blob/master/grails-app/conf/Searchable.groovy)

-* Store images when a new artist is added to a festival lineup with a custom image.
+* Store images when a new artist is added with a custom image.
 The location where these images are saved is controller by the `festival.images.artistDir` setting in [Config.groovy](https://github.com/domurtag/festivals/blob/master/grails-app/conf/Config.groovy)

 ## Launch Application